Stefon Diggs Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 Matchup vs. Indianapolis

-- Diggs' 70.5 receiving yards per game in his two matchups against the Colts are 12.0 fewer than his over/under for Sunday's game.
+- Diggs is averaging 70.5 receiving yards per game in two career matchups against the Colts, 12.0 fewer than his receiving yards prop bet over/under for Sunday's game (82.5).

-- In two matchups, Diggs has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Colts.
+- Diggs has caught a touchdown pass against the Colts once, but did not have multiple TDs in that game.

 - Note: Diggs' stats vs. Colts date back to 2016.

-- This week Diggs will face the NFL's 18th-ranked pass defense (263.3 yards allowed per game).
+- The Colts have the NFL's 18th-ranked pass defense this season, surrendering 263.3 yards per game through the air.

-- The Colts have allowed 23 passing TDs this season (2.3 per game), ranking them 32nd among NFL defenses.
+- The Colts have given up 23 passing TDs this year (2.3 per game), ranking them 32nd among NFL defenses.

 Recent Performances

-- In last week's matchup with the Jets, Diggs grabbed eight passes for 162 yards (20.2 yards per reception) and scored one touchdown while being targeted 13 times.
+- Diggs put together a 162-yard performance against the Jets last week on eight catches (20.2 yards per catch) while being targeted 13 times and scoring one touchdown.

-- In his last three games, Diggs has caught 19 passes for 287 yards and two touchdowns.
-He was targeted 28 times, and averaged 95.7 yards per game.
+- Diggs has caught 19 passes on 28 targets for 287 yards and two touchdowns, averaging 95.7 yards over his last three outings.

 Diggs' Buffalo Teammates